Nuzi: Archaeology

+diameter with "a circular depression(about 4 cm. across) surrounded by a circle of raised dots; around this center is a six-pointed star".

 Nuzi ware

 In 1948, archaeologist Max Mallowan called attention to the unusual pottery he found at Nuzi, associated with the Mitanni period.
 This became known as the Nuzi ware.
 Subsequently, this highly artistic pottery was identified all over in the Upper Mesopotamia.